Sonali2824/MINI-PROJECTS/STRESS DETECTOR/README.md

 2. The stress detector is then started.
 3. Then the system checks conditions:
-a) If emotions sad or scared is detected and ,count >20,and STRESS DETECTION USING FACIAL CUES 2019 - 20 Department of ISE, NHCE Page - 15 -
+a) If emotions sad or scared is detected and ,count >20,and
 b) If the value of drowsy==1
 4. If all conditions are satisfied stress is detected.
 If any of the condition is not satisfied stress is not detected.